adrn/GaiaPairsFollowup/scripts/README.md

 TODO
 ====

-* During extract 1d step, plot many diagnostics.
-Plot trace vs. pixel!
-* How to figure out wavelength polynomial order?
-Is that introducing systematics?
+* Use the Gaussian process fitter to fit for the source spectrum trace at each row of the CCD?
+Should prevent blending of the source spectrum into the sky...
 * Propagate uncertainties in arc lamp line centroids
-* IMFIT paper nicely describes relevant poisson likelihood: https://arxiv.org/pdf/1408.1097.pdf
+* IMFIT paper nicely describes a relevant poisson likelihood: https://arxiv.org/pdf/1408.1097.pdf

 Running the extraction pipeline